EternalSirius/doanhnn.github.io/opensource.md

 [[Link](https://github.com/EternalSirius/EDAS-Tool-Examples)]

 This is my tutorial created when I was a master student.
-The tutorial shows a simple hardware example of a detector Finite-State Machine from RTl to GDS using Cadence and Synopsys Design Flow.
+The tutorial shows a simple hardware example of a detector Finite-State Machine from RTL to GDS using Cadence and Synopsys Design Flow.

 ### Hugging Face